ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Where the `templates/deviceservers.yaml` will use the templates in `ska-tango-util` to generate the Kubernetes resources required to run a Device Server.
 In the `data` directory, we find the definitions of the device servers themselves.
 Lets look at an example **device server**:

 .. code-block:: yaml
+   :caption: Configure TANGO device to read secret from Vault

    instances: ["test"]
    entrypoints: